 Following on from the successful completion of the memory work, participants may be enrolled in the after school programme, attend a youth camp or advance to our leadership programme.
 From there, they may go on to join the Young Reporters radio project or attend skills development training.
 Each of our programmes is interrelated and designed to support and complement one another.

-Health & Well-being
+Health & Well-Being

 We work with local clinics to give psycho-social support to youths living with HIV.

-Peer Leaders
+Peer Mentors

-Young people with leadership potential are taught life and leadership skills, how to work as a team, problem solving, communication, events management, negotiation and report writing.
+Young people with leadership potential are taught life and leadership skills, how to work as a team, problem solving, events management, negotiation and report writing.

 Often parents themselves have their own emotional baggage and benefit greatly from our psychosocial support.
 Without it, they may be unable to understand or support their children and grandchildren.